noahkimAC/noahkimAC.github.io/essays/E6 Evaluation Guidelines and Class Retrospective Blog.md

 ---

 ## Briefly describe your system (e.g. A store selling Pokemon game cards)
-My website, Noah's Mac Shack, was a online "Apple Authorized Retailer" that sold only M1 and H1 chipped devices as well as accessories for these devices.
+My website, Noah's Mac Shack, is an online "Apple Authorized Retailer" that sold only M1 and H1 chipped devices as well as accessories for these devices.
 I offer 4 different product categories: Laptops, Desktops, Airpods, and Externals which have different M1 and H1 devices at various price ranges and features.

 The reason: My previous laptop broke over Winter Break (2020) and going into ITM 352, I knew I needed a better system so I bought a Mac mini M1 and got a replacement MacBook Pro M1.
 These devices were not my first choice because I wanted to build a PC but the M1 devices were so good to me that I wanted to make shopping for systems as easy as it could have been for me.